jonnonz1/nz-statute-book/acts/public/2001/accident-compensation-act-2001.md

   (b) has effect as if it were prescribed by regulations made under subsection (1); and (c) lapses on the expiration of the period for which the approval is given.

-### 324A Annual review of amounts prescribed by regulations made under section 324
+### 324A Biennial review of certain amounts
-(1) The Corporation must conduct an annual review of the amounts, prescribed by regulations made under section 324, that the Corporation is liable to pay for the entitlement of rehabilitation.
+(1) The Corporation must conduct a review in 2020, and in every second year after that, of the amounts prescribed by regulations made under section 324 that the Corporation is liable to pay for the entitlement of rehabilitation.
 (2) The purpose of the review is to assess whether adjustment to any of the amounts is required to take into account changes in costs of rehabilitation.
-(3) The Corporation must, by 1 December each year,— (a) provide a report on the results of the review to the Minister; and (b) include in that report any recommendations for change that it may have.
+(3) The Corporation must, by 1 December of each year in which a review is conducted,— (a) provide a report on the results of the review to the Minister; and (b) include in that report any recommendations for change that it may have.